veckia9x/docker-steam/README.md

     --device=/dev/dri:/dev/dri \
     --env="DISPLAY=$DISPLAY" \
     --privileged \
+    --restart=unless-stopped \
     -v steam:/steam \
-    steamcg
+    mjsvcg
 ```

-You can then browse to http://[SERVERIP]:15800/, log in as yourself, install a game and try it out.
+You can then browse to http://[SERVERIP]:15800/, log in as yourself, set up remote play, you can use another pc, a raspberry pi connected to a TV or your phone, install a game and try it out.

 You may need to run `modprobe uinput` on the docker host prior...
 See how you go.